quang-phong/project-1-beat-2022-european-crises/README.md

     + final (the data set ready for modelling)
 - **src**
-- **deliverable** (study defense in which I summarize the whole project) For full report (thesis), please leave a message at https://www.linkedin.com/in/quangphong/).
+- **deliverable** (study defense in which I summarize the whole project) For full report (thesis), please leave a message at my LinkedIn or email me).

 ## Result (with some visuals?)